openebs-archive/upgrade/CONTRIBUTING.md

 * If you would like to make code contributions, please start with [Setting up the Development Environment](#setting-up-your-development-environment).
 * If you would like to work on something more involved, please connect with the OpenEBS Contributors.
 See [OpenEBS Community](https://github.com/openebs/openebs/tree/master/community)

+## Release Changes

+With each OpenEBS release the upgrade needs some changes to enable upgrading the resources to the latest versions.
+A upgrade matrix `validCurrentVersions` is maintained at [here](pkg/version/util.go) which helps the upgrade job to validate the `--from-version` parameter.
+This upgrade matrix is updated with the latest release version when a new cstor-operator or jiva-operator is released.

 ## Steps to Contribute

 Upgrade is an Apache 2.0 Licensed project and all your commits should be signed with Developer Certificate of Origin.
 See [Sign your work](#sign-your-work).